-The entire renovation project at Wrigley Field is not to be completed until 2019.
-Other parts of the project include upgrading the steel infrastructure, a new roof to replace the existing wooden one and returning the facade to its original 1930s look.
+The entire renovation project at Wrigley Field will not be completed until 2019.
+Other parts of the project include upgrading the steel infrastructure, a new roof to replace the existing wooden one.
 A two story retail and entertainment complex will be added to the right field corner of Wrigley Field at the corners of Addison Street and Sheffield Avenue.
-The clubhouses will be expanded, batting cages will be constructed and the bullpens will be placed under the bleachers behind the outfield walls.
 Additionally all of the concourses will be expanded and the restrooms/concession areas will be upgraded.
-On an area between the ballpark and North Clark Street and West Waveland Avenue, construction of an office, retail and hotel complex will be built.
 This entire renovation project allows the Cubs to continue to play at Wrigley Field into the foreseeable future.